Crash on I-295 causes traffic backup in Portland

 A crash on I-295 in Portland caused significant traffic backups during the Wednesday morning commute.

-A crash at mile 8 southbound on Tukey’s Bridge was reported shortly before 8:30 a.m.
+The crash occurred at mile 8 southbound on Tukey’s Bridge and was reported shortly before 8:30 a.m.
 A traffic alert from the Maine Turnpike Authority said a single lane was closed.

-The crash caused traffic during the morning commute to back up to Falmouth.
+The incident caused traffic during the morning commute to back up to Falmouth.
 It also led to heavy traffic on Washington Avenue.

 Send questions/comments to the editors.